Kamleshseervi/food_delivery/README.md

 - **Browse Restaurants and Menus:** Users can explore a variety of restaurants and their menus.
 - **Food Ordering:** Users can add items to their cart, customize orders, and place orders.
 - **Real-time Order Tracking:** Users can track their orders in real-time and receive notifications.
-- **Secure Payments:** The app supports multiple payment methods, including credit card, PayPal, and more.
 - **Ratings and Reviews:** Users can leave reviews and ratings for restaurants and dishes.
-- **Admin Dashboard:** Restaurant owners and administrators can manage menus, orders, and user accounts.
+- **Admin Dashboard:** Administrators can manage menus, orders, and user accounts.

 ## Installation